excaliburjs/excalibur-spritefusion/readme.md

 # Excalibur SpriteFusion Tile Map Plugin

-This plugin supports the SpriteFusion data structure as of version 1.6.0!
+This plugin supports the latest SpriteFusion data structure!

 Sprite Fusion is a new lightweight Tilemap editor, check it out here https://www.spritefusion.com/editor